SebastienBtr/Micro-express/README.md

 * To launch specific services: `./service/launcher.sh <service-name> <service-name-2>`

 The "service name" is the same as the service's directory and the services will be launched in the order you pass them to the script.
+The api-gateway and kafka services will be launched automatically.

 To simplify the development and allow you to work on a service without using the api-gateway, each business services are exposed to your host with a default port that can be seen in the docker-compose file and this value can overriden if you create a `.env` file in the project.
 An example is provided with the `.env.default` file.